CUBRID/cubrid-testtools/CTP/README.md

 	    Testing End!
 	    -----------------------
 	    ```
-	* Start webconsole to see the comparison between result and answer of failures (the current webconsole feature only support SQL and Medium)
+	* Alternatively, you can use the webconsole of CTP to check results(the current webconsole feature only support SQL and Medium)
 	  ```
 	   $ bin/ctp.sh webconsole start
 	  ```